 Fund financial statements: A fund is a grouping of related accounts that is used to maintain control over resources that have been segregated for specific activities or objectives.
 The Town, like other state and local governments, uses fund accounting to ensure and demonstrate compliance with finance-related legal requirements.
 The fund financial statements consist of the balance sheet of the governmental funds as well as the statement of revenues, expenditures and changes in fund balance of the governmental funds.
-The Town consolidated the two governmental funds, the General Fund and Special Revenue Fund, into the General Fund.
 The governmental fund financial statements focus on near term inflows and outflows of spendable resources, as well as on balances of spendable resources available at the end of the fiscal year.
 Such information may be useful in evaluating a government's near-term financing requirements.